Shopify/remote-dom/packages/core/README.md

 ### `RemoteReceiver`

 The opposite side of a `RemoteRoot` is a `RemoteReceiver`.
 This object can accept the UI updates from the remote context and reconstruct them into an observable tree on the host.
-This tree can then be used to render the host components.
+This tree can then be used to render the components to their native representation in the host (in a web application, this representation is the DOM).

 ```ts
 import {RemoteReceiver} from '@remote-ui/core';